WardVanlaar/RandomPassword/README.md

 ## Contribution
-Made with by Ward Vanlaar using code from:
+Made by Ward Vanlaar using code from:

 Xenophobic Xenomorph on Aug 13 2020 on codegrepper.com and from: https://www.tutorialstonight.com/password-generator-in-javascript.php.